FTC To Investigate Video Game ‘Loot Boxes’ As Potential Form Of Gambling

 Earlier this year, Senator Maggie Hassan of New Jersey sent a letter to the Entertainment and Software Ratings Board (ESRB) president to request that she re-evaluate how the board rates games with loot boxes, according to the popular gaming news platform Polygon.

 Researchers looking into the issue have found signs of addictive behavior and problem gambling among gamers who spend money on loot boxes.
-One study published in the Public Library of Science surveyed 7,000 gamers found that “the gambling-like features of loot boxes are specifically responsible for the observed relationship between problem gambling and spending on loot boxes.”
+One study published in the Public Library of Science which surveyed 7,000 gamers found that “the gambling-like features of loot boxes are specifically responsible for the observed relationship between problem gambling and spending on loot boxes.”
 They therefore concluded that “there may be good reason to regulate loot boxes in games.”

 Both Belgium and the Netherlands have passed laws banning loot boxes in video games after finding them to be a form of gambling.
 However, loot boxes continue to be a $30 billion source of income for game companies that have developed popular titles such as Overwatch and Star Wars: Battlefront II.

 Many of these companies deny that loot boxes are a form of gambling.
-After a statement by Belgium minister of justice Koen Greens saying that loot boxes are a “violation of the country’s gaming legislation,” an EA spokesperson told Kotaku that the company disagrees with this finding.
+After a statement by Belgium Minister of Justice Koen Greens saying that loot boxes are a “violation of the country’s gaming legislation,” an EA spokesperson told Kotaku that the company disagrees with this finding.

 “We would welcome the dialogue with Minister Geens on these topics, as we do not agree that our games can be considered as any form of gambling,” said the unnamed spokesperson.